Plastic Pollution Essay

 500 Words Essay On Plastic Pollution

-The evolution of Science and technology has revolutionized several fields leading to discoveries that have significantly impacted human life.
+The evolution of Science and technology has revolutionised several fields, leading to discoveries that have significantly impacted human life.
 One such discovery was plastic.
 Plastics, as we know them today, are a byproduct of crude oil, a subset of polymers.
-Plastics are known for their ability to mold in any form or shape, are lightweight, flexible, cheaper to manufacture, and sustainable.
+Plastics are known for their ability to mould in any form or shape, are lightweight, flexible, cheaper to manufacture, and sustainable.

 These advantages have resulted in the unique and innovative applications of plastics in sectors ranging from healthcare, medicine, automotive, construction, aerospace and everything in between.
-Plastics are everywhere in our daily life, from the toothbrush we use in the morning to the switch of the light we turn off at night..
+Plastics are everywhere in our daily lives, from the toothbrush we use in the morning to the switch of the light we turn off at night.

-Although plastic has many advantages, successfully used in every field, it has one major disadvantage.
+Although plastic has many advantages, it has one major disadvantage.
 Its nature of non-biodegradability.
-Any substance that cannot be naturally broken down is non-Biodegradable material.
+Any substance that cannot be naturally broken down is a non-biodegradable material.
 These substances cannot be decomposed, thus becoming a source of pollution, ultimately threatening the environment.
 Accumulation of plastic leads to plastic pollution.
 Plastic pollution has become one of the major global concerns.

 Impact of Plastic Pollution

-• Plastic pollution has multiple adverse effects on the climate, like ocean pollution, land pollution, food pollution, and groundwater pollution.
+• Plastic pollution has multiple adverse effects on the climate, such as ocean pollution, land pollution, food pollution, and groundwater pollution.

-• Every day tons of plastic dumped in water bodies don't dissolve in water, releasing toxic chemicals into the water and downgrading their purity.
-These items are sometimes mistaken as food by marine life, and consuming them leads to severe illness in marine life.
+• Every day, tons of plastic are dumped in water bodies, which don't dissolve in water, releasing toxic chemicals into the water and degrading their purity.
+These items are sometimes mistaken for food by marine life, and consuming them leads to severe illness in marine life.
 Research shows that the death of aquatic creatures due to plastic consumption increases yearly.
 Plastic nets used in commercial fishing sometimes break and become submerged in the water, releasing toxic chemicals and contaminating the fish.

-• Human beings dispose of tons of plastics in landfills and soil, thus, polluting the land.
+• Human beings dispose of tons of plastic in landfills and soil, thus polluting the land.
 These plastics do not dissolve in mud, eventually releasing chemicals into the soil and affecting soil quality.
-They also leak into the ground resulting in groundwater contamination.
+They also leak into the ground, resulting in groundwater contamination.
 These plastic-filled landfills become a source of disease-causing insects and mosquitoes.

-• Finally, plastics lead to food flow disruption, i.e. contamination of tiny species due to plastic ingestion, which poses a threat to larger animals which consume them, leading to myriads of problems.
+• Finally, plastics lead to food flow disruption, i.e. contamination of tiny species due to plastic ingestion, which poses a threat to larger animals that consume them, leading to a myriad of problems.

 Steps To Curb Its Effects